 Bishop, Dioceses of Midsouth

-Our biblical model for church government is run and operated by a Rectors Council consisting of Bp David Epps, Cn Brett Travis and Cn John Boggs.
-Our 501C3 board members do not have authority over the Rectors council which is responsible for the vision and direction of the church.
-The parish council operates under the direct authority of the pastor to assist in the administration of his leadership.
-The council has no authority to rule over the rector or the church, but provide helpful guidance in the mission of the church.
-Parish council is not a ruling board or council over the Rector.
-The council only operates to assist the pastor in directing his ministry affairs of the church.
+Our biblical model for church government is run by consensus and operated by a Rectors Council consisting of Bp David Epps, Cn Brett Travis and Cn John Boggs.
+Our 501C3 board members do not have authority over the Rectors council.
+Our board mainly operates as our church parish council.
+The parish council is not a ruling board, but are prayer ministers that operate under the direct authority of the pastor to assist in the administration of church matters.
+The council has no authority to rule over the bishop, rector or the church, but provides helpful guidance in the mission of the church.
 This may include missions projects, some operational & financial decisions.
 The Bishop per assignment of a priest in a parish authorizes the Rector to act on his behalf in running the parish.
 The Rector only answers to the Bishop, not a board or parish council.

 - See more at: http://www.emmausabbeychurch.org